Port Congestion: Impact & Solutions for Businesses

 Port congestion will not favor your business if you import products for your store and inventory.
 The worst-case scenario is that you won’t have more products to sell, or you may not get your hands on the necessary goods to keep your business going.
 Plan your shipping volumes precisely and calculate what part of the shipped goods you expect to use for maintaining your business.

-Besides, communicate actively with your vendors to stay updated on supply flow changes.
+Communicate actively with your vendors to stay updated on supply flow changes.
 Discuss the supply intensity and quality, and try to resolve possible troubles with the vendor.
 It will also make your customer-supplier relationships stronger.

 Sky-high port costs